 Have you ever had a comprehension question about material you’ve been reading for class, a concern about the way a test was scored, or uncertainty about which topic to choose for a writing assignment?
 This post will help you decide how and when to approach your professor more formally.

 Most of the time, the professor or course instructor/teaching assistant (TA) is the most knowledgeable and most direct resource available to you to help unpack and solve these problems.
-Unfortunately, sometimes it can be confusing to figure out how to approach a professor and when the best time to reach out is.
+Unfortunately, sometimes it can be confusing to figure out how to talk to a professor and when the best time to reach out is.

 Luckily, there are some general guidelines that teachers and professors expect when communicating with students.